 I was just sure there had to be a bus or some other reasonable way to get there, but good information online was sparse.
 So, I rolled the dice and decided to work it out when I arrived in Calafate.

 I have one night in town to find a transfer to the border the next day.
 I mean backpackers do this sort of thing all the time, right?
 How hard could it be?

 Get Me to the Border

-Finally, one of the tour companies directed me to the office of South Road, a company that does day trips into Torres del Paine National Park.
-It was a stroke of luck because they were amazing and arranged for me to have a seat on their day trip bus to the park the next day which would drop me at the border right on time where the explora van would meet me.
+Finally, I discover South Road, a company that does day trips into Torres del Paine National Park.
+It’s a stroke of luck because they arrange for me to have a seat on their day trip bus to the park tomorrow.
+For $100, it will drop me at the border right on time where the explora van will be waiting.

-At the end of the night, we finally had to say our goodbyes and it was just as painful as the day before in Ushuaia.
-I honestly couldn’t see how the rest of my trip could possibly live up to what I’d just left behind.
+At the end of the night, we say our final goodbyes with promises to meet again on future travels.
+I honestly can’t see how the rest of this trip can possibly live up to what I’ve experienced over the past two weeks.

-It was a crystal clear day with a brilliant blue sky and the snow-capped mountain range and glass-like, turquoise lake that stared back at me from the window left me absolutely speechless.
+It is a crystal clear day with a brilliant blue sky and the snow-capped mountain range and glass-like, turquoise lake that stare back at me from the window leave me absolutely speechless.